jvkersch/cptraceback/README.md

 Usage
 -----

-Clone this repository, then run `pip install .` to build and install the module.
+Clone this repository, then run `pip install -e .` to build and install the module.
 At the point where you want to generate a traceback, import the module and call `print_tb`:
 ```python